MeteorToys/meteor-devtools/README.md

 Meteor Toys
 ===========

-All the Meteor Toys in one handy package.
-It's like candy that lasts forever.
-No configuration necessary, just run run "meteor add meteortoys:allthings"
+With Meteor Toys, you can debug your Session variables and MongoDB collections on the client side.
+Get them all here in one convenient package.

+Simply install the package, then press Control + M in the window to get started.
+No configuration necessary.